hackerbay/Employee-Handbook/values/README.md

 **Give feedback effectively** Giving feedback is challenging, it's important to deliver it effectively.
 When providing feedback always make it about the work itself, focus on the business impact and not the person.
 Make sure to provide at least one clear and recent example.
 If a person is going through a hard time in their personal life, then take that into account.
 An example of giving positive feedback is our [#general chat channel](/internal-communication/README.md).
 For managers, it's important to realize that employees react to a negative incident with their managers [six times more strongly](https://hbr.org/2013/03/the-delicate-art-of-giving-fee) than they do to a positive one.
 Keeping that in mind, when an error is so inconsequential that the value gained from providing criticism is low, it might make sense to keep that feedback to yourself.
 In the situations where negative feedback must be given, focus on the purpose for that feedback: to improve the employee’s performance going forward.
 Give recognition generously, in the open and often to generate more engagement from your team.

 **Get to know each other** We use a lot of text based communication and if you know the person behind the text it will be easier to prevent conflicts.
-So encourage people to get to know each other on a personal level through our [team calls](https://about.gitlab.com/handbook/communication/#team-call), [virtual coffee breaks](https://about.gitlab.com/handbook/working-remotely/#coffee-break-calls), and during our [summit](https://about.gitlab.com/culture/summits/).

 **Don't pull rank** If you have to remind someone of the position you have in the company you're doing something wrong, people already know we have a hierarchical decision making process.
 Explain why you're making the decision and respect everyone irrespective of their function.